 If you’re looking for the best of both worlds — or waters — try out Lake Tashmoo Town Beach, in Vineyard Haven.
 Although the beach is on a Lake, it is separated from the ocean by a small channel which offers significant variation within one small area.
 The warm, gentle, shallow water of the lake makes it appealing for those seeking a tranquil ocean day, families, and snorkelers.
 On the other side of sand, the ocean water is colder and more active.

 Relocated to the Vineyard from Crane Beach in Ipswich, MA, this lighthouse has shined into and beyond Edgartown Harbor since 1939.
 Visitors who climb to the top can share in the stunning views of Chappaquiddick Island, the Harbor, and the Atlantic Ocean beyond.
-The lighthouse is open to visitors daily, and a lighthouse keeper is on site during opening hours, ready to share facts and stories, old and new.
+The lighthouse is open to visitors daily, and a lighthouse keeper is on site during opening hours, ready to share facts and stories, old and new, and is definitely one of the best things to do in Martha’s Vineyard.

 Gay Head Light

 Dating to the 18th century, Gay Head Light has played a central role in the maritime history and lore of Martha’s Vineyard.
 This striking brick lighthouse, seated on the island’s western edge, was the first beacon for ships built upon the island.
-The lighthouse interior is closed to visitors, but just as stunning as the sky and sea beyond is this humble brick structure standing tall and shining.
+The lighthouse interior is closed to visitors, but just as stunning as the sky and sea beyond is this humble brick structure standing tall and shining and is one of the most popular Martha’s Vineyard sites.
 Gay Head Light is a great place for a photo to remember your trip by!

-Take time to explore the outdoor activities that are available on Martha’s Vineyard and you’ll leave with delightful memories and stories.
-Whether you prefer to sightsee or be physically active, there are activities a-plenty to experience the Vineyard’s many gems.
+Take time to explore the outdoor activities on Martha’s Vineyard and you’ll leave with delightful memories and stories.
+Whether you prefer to sightsee or be physically active, there are Martha’s Vineyard activities a-plenty to experience.

-When you’re on an island, the sea is even more enchanting.
-To experience the wonder of the water, try a boat tour off the Vineyard.
+When you’re on an island, the sea is even more enchanting, and a boat tour is always one of the top Martha’s Vineyard activities.
 Whether you want to relax, cruise-style, learn about marine life, or go fishing, there’s something for you.
 Mad Max Sailing Adventures offers 2-hour public or private cruises out of Edgartown Harbor.

 Staying near Oak Bluffs?
 Try a trip with Pirate Adventures, where you can let out your inner pirate on this 90-minute journey, complete with storytelling.
 Pirate Adventures also offers an experiential oyster tour – no marauding necessary!
 For a wonderfully personalized option, book a charter with Island Girl Excursions, which offers five different pickup locations and picturesque tours all around Martha’s Vineyard.